ssfsx17/ffpnp/Jobs/Fencer.md

 ### Fencing Techs T10

-Ultima Masher (32 MP, 20 AP) (single) - Five attacks on one target.
-Evasion is ignored.
+Ultima Masher (32 MP, 20 AP) (BDL) (single) - Five attacks on one target.
+Evasion and Defense are ignored.